navapbc/template-application-rails/template-only-docs/Deployment.md

 ## Deploying using the Platform Infrastructure Template

-This template can be deployed using the [Nava Platform Infrastructure Template](https://github.com/navapbc/template-infra).
-Using the infrastructure template will handle creating and configuring all of the resources required in AWS.
+This template can be deployed using the [Nava AWS Platform Infrastructure Template](https://github.com/navapbc/template-infra) or [Nava Azure Platform Infrastructure Template](https://github.com/navapbc/template-infra-azure).
+Using the infrastructure template will handle creating and configuring all of the resources required.

 While following the [infrastructure template installation instructions](https://github.com/navapbc/template-infra?tab=readme-ov-file#installation) and [setup instructions](https://github.com/navapbc/template-infra/blob/main/infra/README.md), use the following configuration: